 Over a few Saturday afternoons in 台南 between studio assignments, I walked through neighborhood parks within five minutes of campus and sketched what children actually did with the equipment installed for them.

-The note that kept repeating: moulded-plastic playgrounds are prescribed play.
+The note that kept repeating: molded-plastic playgrounds are prescribed play.
 Climb the ladder, go down the slide, walk back to the ladder.
-The behavior the equipment wants is single-output.
+The equipment allows only one move.
 The kids who weren’t on the equipment were the ones doing the interesting thing: slapping rhythms on the bench beside their grandmother, drawing on rubber tiles with a found stick, spinning a bamboo-cicada toy in cupped palms.

-I started asking: what would a playground object look like if it permitted those side-channel behaviors as the main thing?
+I started asking: what would a playground object look like if it made those side activities the main thing?

 A young child sits on an adult bench at a Taiwanese neighborhood park, legs dangling because feet don't reach the ground, looking off-camera.
 Another child draws on rubber tiles nearby with a small stick.
 Background: out-of-focus plastic playground equipment.